A Concentration Inequality for Random Polytopes, Dirichlet-Voronoi Tiling Numbers and the Geometric Balls and Bins Problem: Proof of Corollary

-Here $ c_{n,N}:=c(n)\NN(\ln N)^{\frac{2}{n-1}} $ and $c(n)$ will be defined at the end of subsection \ref{Znegligiblesection}, and
+Here $ c_{n,N}:=c(n)\NN(\ln N)^{\frac{2}{n-1}} $ and $c(n)$ will be defined at the end of Subsection \ref{Znegligiblesection}, and

-We split the proof of Theorem \ref{mainThm} into three lemmas, one for each random variable $Y$, $Z$ and $W$.
-For $Y$, we apply McDiarmid's inequality to derive a concentration inequality for each summand $|\partial D_n|Y_i$, and then we use a union bound to derive a concentration inequality for the sum $Y$.
-For $Z$, we apply a ``balls and bins" argument to certain coverings of the sphere to show that $Z$ is negligible.
+We split the proof of Corollary \ref{mainThm} into three lemmas, one for each random variable $Y$, $Z$ and $W$.
+First, we apply McDiarmid's inequality to derive a concentration inequality for $Y$.
+For $Z$, we apply a ``pigeonhole principle" to certain coverings of the sphere to show that $Z$ is negligible with high probability.
 Finally, we use a standard sphere covering argument to show that $W=0$ with extremely high probability.
-In the final analysis, we condition on the event $W=0$ to derive the desired concentration inequality for $| P_{n,N} \triangle D_n|$.
+In the final analysis, we condition on the event that $Z+W$ is extremely small to derive the desired concentration inequality for $| P_{n,N} \triangle B_n|$.